collaborativebioinformatics/BioAI_manuscript/paper.md

 Each project developed during this hackathon has laid a strong foundation for continued advancement in rare disease research using artificial intelligence.
 Future hackathons can build upon these efforts by focusing on: refining model interpretability and transparency; integrating multi-omics and clinically validated data; improving usability through containerization and low-code interfaces; and promoting cross-team modularity, reproducibility, and open dissemination.
 The sections below outline each team’s forward-looking vision, emphasizing practical next steps and highlighting potential synergies across projects that can guide the next wave of collaborative innovation.

-Team 1 focused on gene prioritization with a specific emphasis on ataxia, leveraging graph-based machine learning models such as XGDAG and geneDRAGNN.
-While they successfully retrained one of the models from the geneDRAGNN tool on an ataxia-specific dataset, their future work aims to further fine-tune the models using disease-specific input data.
-They also plan to benchmark these models against traditional network propagation methods using leave-one-out cross-validation, comparing the top-ranked gene predictions.
-For biological interpretability and clinical relevance, they propose employing explainable AI techniques.
-A key focus is ensuring reproducibility and usability by containerizing the workflow.
+Team 1 focused on disease-gene prioritization using graph-based machine learning algorithms.
+While they successfully retrained one of the models from the geneDRAGNN tool on an ataxia-specific dataset, their future work aims to further fine-tune the models using other disease-specific input data (e.g., gene expression or miRNA-protein regulation).
+They also plan to benchmark these models against traditional network propagation methods using leave-one-out cross-validation and compare the top-ranked gene predictions.
+Furthermore, they propose employing explainable AI techniques for biological interpretability and clinical relevance.

 Team 4 developed a machine learning framework for drug repurposing in cystic fibrosis, with future plans to extend their work to include graph neural networks for better topological representation of molecular structures.
 Moreover, to improve model performance, Team4 plans to expand the dataset used for the training of the deep learning model and to increase the epochs included in the training process.
 They also plan to tailor their models to account for the most frequent protein mutations observed in cystic fibrosis, further anchoring their predictions in real clinical data.
 Once training is complete, the team envisions deploying an interactive web platform to support non-technical researchers and clinicians in identifying new therapeutic candidates.
 This commitment to clinical relevance and user-centered design parallels the usability goals highlighted by Team 1 and the data integration strategies proposed by Team 8, opening opportunities for shared infrastructure and downstream deployment across rare disease applications.